ZuhangZHANG/rmc-model/docs/source/chap2.md

 ### 2.1.1.
 Fossil fuel reserves and resources

-The accessibility and cost of fossil fuels play a critical role in shaping the future of the energy sector, thereby directly impacting the nature of future climate mitigation challenges.
+The accessibility and cost of fossil fuels play a critical role in shaping the future of the energy sector, thereby directly impact future climate mitigation pathways.
 It is imperative to understand the changes in the availability of fossil fuels and their extraction costs.
-The assumptions on fossil energy resources in RMC are derived from a variety of sources, including national and global databases such as NBS and the United States Geological Survey (USGS), as well as reports and forecasts from diverse energy research institutes and organizations.
+The assumptions on fossil energy resources in RMC are derived from a large amount of sources, including national and global databases such as NBS and the United States Geological Survey (USGS), as well as reports and forecasts from diverse energy research institutes and organizations.

-'Reserves' in this model refer to the quantities of fossil fuels that have been confirmed to exist through geological assessment with a significant degree of certainty regarding their existence (proven, probable, or possible) and can be commercially extracted under current economic and technological conditions.
-'Resources', a broader concept than 'reserves', includes those that have not yet been discovered, as well as those that are technologically unfeasible or economically unviable, but might be recoverable in the future, as well as those quantities that are geologically possible, but yet to be found. {ref}`Table 2-1 <Table 2-1>` shows the calculated fossil fuel resources in the RMC model for 2022.
+‘Reserves’ in this model refer to the quantities of fossil fuels proven through geological assessment with a significant degree of certainty regarding their existence (proven, probable, or possible) and can be commercially extracted under current economic and technological conditions.
+‘Resources’, a broader concept than ‘reserves’, includes those that have not yet been discovered, as well as those that are technologically unfeasible or economically uncompetitive, but might be recoverable in the future, as well as those quantities that have geological potential for extraction, but yet to be found. {ref}`Table 2-1 <Table 2-1>` shows the calculated fossil fuel resources in the RMC model for 2022.
 Estimating fossil fuel reserves is built on technological assumptions.
-With an improvement in technology, the amount that may be considered a 'reserve' vs. a 'resource' can actually vary widely.
+With an improvement in technology, the amount that may be considered a ‘reserve’ vs. a ‘resource’ can actually vary widely.

 ```{table} Table 2-1: Calculated results of China's fossil fuel resources in the RMC model.
 :name: Table 2-1